-One of Dad’s favorite Christmas bands was the The Trans-Siberian Orchestra.
+One of bands Dad and Pat listened to every Christmas is the The Trans-Siberian Orchestra.
 And just like you might transpose a simple Christmas tune into the massive sound of a Trans-Siberian performance, so also Dad’s life has been transposed into the Symphony of God’s Love.
 The same Love that spread the starry skies above us, and the same Love that knit us all together our mother’s womb: Dad is joined with that Love now.

 And we have been given the promise in Scripture: “As ALL die in Adam, so ALL will be made alive in Christ.
 But each in his own order: Christ the first fruits, then at his coming those who belong to Christ.”
 This includes Investment Banking, Community serving, Communion administering, Baseball playing, Jimmy Buffett loving, Dads and Husbands, like Ron Bostian.
 And it includes you too.
 Just open yourself to the undying Love of Christ to know that it is true.

 Scripture continues: “Then comes the end, when Christ hands over the kingdom to God the Father, after he has destroyed every ruler and every authority and power… The last enemy to be destroyed is death.”
 And it will be then that we will finally ALL enjoy that Cheeseburger in Paradise with Jesus and the apostles, and prophets, and saints, and Ron Bostian, cracking jokes at the end of the table.